goleaf/allmoviesmobile/docs/QA_CHECKLIST.md

 * [ ] Back/forward browser navigation restores scroll and filter states.
 * [ ] Deep links (copy/paste a details URL) render the correct page fully.

-**Language**
+**Language & translations**

-* [ ] Language affects interface text and content fields where available.
+* [ ] Language selector lists 40+ options; current locale is highlighted and persists across sessions.
-* [ ] Switching language mid-session re-requests localized content where applicable.
+* [ ] Switching language updates interface chrome plus localized titles, taglines, synopses, and other translatable content.
+* [ ] Details pages surface the original language when it differs from the selected locale.
+* [ ] Video player (or equivalent) advertises accurate subtitle language availability with counts matching the API.
+* [ ] Audio track selector exposes all delivered languages, defaults sensibly, and falls back gracefully when missing.
+* [ ] Browsing and search views offer a language filter that scopes results and resets cleanly.

 **Errors**